vburckhardt/markdown-llm-corrector/samples/doc_corrected.md

 ## Next steps
 {: #ra-ocp-next-steps}

-If you plan to use OpenShift, explore a more detailed view of the VPC reference architecture with OpenShift at /docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-detailed-openshift
+If you plan to use OpenShift, explore a more detailed view of the VPC reference architecture with OpenShift in the [Financial Services Cloud Reference Architecture](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-detailed-openshift).